Chart Color Schemes

 Old Toongabbie has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Five projects identified by AreaSearch are expected to impact the area significantly.
-These include Civic Link Pendle Hill, Pendle Hill Active Transport Link (Stage 2), Winston Hills Mall Food Court Renovation, and Fitzwilliam Road and Tucks Road Roundabout Upgrade.
-The following list details those likely to be most relevant.
+Five projects have been identified by AreaSearch as potentially impacting the area's performance: Civic Link Pendle Hill, Pendle Hill Active Transport Link (Stage 2), Winston Hills Mall Food Court Renovation, and Fitzwilliam Road and Tucks Road Roundabout Upgrade.

 Professional plan users can use the search below to filter and access additional projects.